 The 2019 Human Rights Day was well spent at this Symposium and organisers followed up with an invitation: “We really hope that this will be the start of a longer and deeper conversation on intercultural digital ethics.”
 Doris will be happy to take this forward for SHERPA.

-Text written by Prof. Doris Schroeder, UCLan Cyprus
+Author: Prof. Doris Schroeder, UCLan Cyprus